NHorward/DataVisualisation/README.md

 ### Results
 An interactive webpage where you can select an animal and enter your weight, to see how many of an animal you are.
 The animals and their weights are dynamically loaded into the page, so it's easy to customize.
+The visualisation was made using D3.js.

 ![A screenshot of the Animal-O-Meter](Images/AnimalOMeter.png)